ZealanL/RLGym-PPO-Guide/README.md

 ## The basics of the training loop
 Training is a process of:
  - **Collection**: The bot collects data from the environment (i.e. the bot plays the game at super-speed).
 Each data point during gameplay is called a **step**.
- - **Learning**: The learning algorithm uses those collected steps to update the brain of the bot
+ - **Learning**: The learning algorithm uses those collected steps to update the brain of the bot.

 Every time this cycle of learning happens it is called an **iteration**.
 After each iteration, the bot will print out a report, which will look something like this: